Substance Abuse Resources in Little Rock Drug Rehab, Alcohol Rehab & Detox

 A detox center may be helpful throughout the detox process as it offers medical supervision.
 If a patient attempts to get through the painful withdrawal symptoms on his or her own, a relapse is likely.
 Opiates, benzodiazepines and alcohol are all examples of substances that have painful and sometimes even dangerous withdrawal symptoms.
 This is why medically supervised detox is essential.

 While detox is crucial, keep in mind that the only aspect of drug or alcohol addiction that is addressed with detox is the physical aspect.
 The psychological, emotional and personal aspects of your addiction will only be dealt with in a treatment program.
-The Recovery Village is such a convenient facility because medically supervised detox is available as well as an inpatient program.

 Recovery Meetings Near You in Little Rock